dlang/dub-docs/docs/dub-reference/package_settings.md

 === "dub.json"

-    Speficies an optional list of build configurations (chosen on the command line using `--config=...`) - see the [configurations page](../dub-reference/configurations.md) for more details.
+    Speficies an optional list of build configurations (chosen on the command line using `--config=...`)

     ```json
     ...